-Saundra Torry is a member of the editorial board at USA TOday, where she writes on a wide range of topics, including air safety, homeland security, legal and consumer issues, terrorism, NSA surveillance, and Major League Baseball.
+Saundra Torry retired in January from USA TODAY’s editorial board, where she’d been writing for nearly 20 years.
+Torry was a member of the editorial board at USA Today, where she wrote about a wide range of topics, including air safety, homeland security, legal and consumer issues, terrorism, NSA surveillance, and Major League Baseball.

 She joined the Steering Committee of the Reporters Committee for Freedom of the Press in 2000 and has thrice served on its Executive Committee.